vincentlauvlwj/FrameDAL/thesis/thesis.md

 ORM (Object Relational Mapping) in computer science is a programming technique for converting data between incompatible type systems in object-oriented programming languages.
 This creates, in effect, a "virtual object database" that can be used from within the programming language.

-In the developing of Physical Examination Information System, we encounted many problems which influenced the safety and maintainability of the software system to some extent.
-This thesis develops a complete ORM persistence framework based on the experience of Physical Examination System and some code of its data access layer.
-The framework supports database connection management, transaction control, multi databases, object saving and retrieving, Linq query, etc. To implement these, we uses the technique of interface-oriented programming, dynamic proxy, etc.
+In the developing of Physical Examination Information System, we encountered many problems which influenced the safety and maintainability of the software system to some extent.
+This paper develops a complete ORM persistence framework based on the experience of Physical Examination System and some code of its data access layer.
+The framework supports database connection management, transaction control, multi databases, object saving and retrieving, LINQ query, etc. To implement these, we uses the technique of interface-oriented programming, dynamic proxy, etc.

+This paper firstly compares the advantages and disadvantages of traditional data access techniques and using an ORM, introduces some existing ORMs and their special points on C# platform, analyses the features that a complete ORM should support and their own technique background.
+Then, it introduces some specific usages of this framework, including configuration management, object saving and retrieving, transaction management, etc. Finally, it analyses some technique problems encountered and provides specific solutions for anyone.

 Key Words: Software Engineering, Object Relational Mapping, Interface-oriented Programming, Dynamic Proxy